nypeach/garden_journal/docs/data-structure.md

 ### F. **Container** Field Formatting

-The Assistant must follow the formatting instructions below for the **container** field:

 - Format: `{Common Name of the Container}`
 - Clarifying descriptions should be in Parenthesis
 - Examples: "Window Planter", "Raised Bed (Stake 2)", "Round pot, 0.94 gal, white", "Herb Box (Front Left)"